intel/intel-extension-for-transformers/docs/README.md

 [export.md](export.md) provides PyTorch to onnx including int8 model.

 [get_started.md](get_started.md) guides you to use optimization API and sparse inference.
 We also provide examples in [examples.md](examples.md).
-P.S, smoothquant, woq and cpp inference are not in these documents.
+P.S, smoothquant, weight-only quantization and cpp inference are not in these documents.
+SmoothQuant: [smoothquant.md](smoothquant.md), weight-only quantization: [weightonlyquant.md](weightonlyquant.md).

 These utils may help you:
 [data_augmentation.md](data_augmentation.md) does NLP datasets augmentation.
 [benchmark.md](benchmark.md) is used to measure the model performance.
+[metrics.md](metrics.md) defines which metric will be used to measure the model.
+To measure the status of the tuning model, you can refer to [objectives.md](objectives.md).
+[pipeline.md](pipeline.md) makes it simple to use any model from the Hub for inference on tasks.

 You are invited to commit your code; kindly adhere to the guidelines specified in [contributions.md](contributions.md) and maintain a positive demeanor as outlined in [code_of_conduct.md](code_of_conduct.md).
 The approvers for each component can be found in [component_owner.md](component_owner.md).

+[publication.md](publication.md) lists the publication related to this project. [release.md](release.md) provides links to all releases.
+License and legal information can be found in [legal.md](legal.md)